How Come Smart People Can Make Stupid Decisions?

 as the ability to reason, plan, solve problems, think abstractly, comprehend complex ideas, learn quickly and learn from experience.
 It is not merely book learning, narrow academic skill, or test-taking smarts.
 Rather it reflects a broader and deeper capability for comprehending our surroundings – “catching on,” “making sense” of things, or “figuring out” what to do.

-Given such a definition of IQ we should expect that people with high IQ (measurable intelligence) to show superior judgment and decision making in their lives.
+Given such a definition of IQ we should expect that people with high IQ (measurable intelligence) show superior judgment and decision making in their lives.
 Actually there is quite a lot of scientific evidence in favor of this expectation – this stuff called IQ is a reasonably good predictor of grades at school, performance at work, and many other aspects of success in life.
 Nevertheless, I would bet that all of you have met people during your life and/or professional career about whom you have posed observations such as these: Such a smart person, how is it possible that he/she has made such a silly decision?
-I know that he/she is really very clever and that he/she had all the necessary information to make good decision, so how it is possible that he/she has decided so stupidly?
-In other words, Why is that smart people sometimes do dumb things?
+I know that he/she is really very clever and that he/she had all the necessary information to make a good decision, so how it is possible that he/she has decided so stupidly?
+In other words, why is that smart people sometimes do dumb things?

 Keith Stanovich, a cognitive psychologist who studies how people reason, has offered an interesting answer to this important question.
 According to him, the psychological construct of IQ does not cover the entire terrain of cognitive abilities that enable us to efficiently adapt to our environment.
 Based on heuristics and biases research program, that has discovered many systematic flaws and biases in our judgments and decisions, he has identified an entirely new area of cognitive functioning that only weakly–moderately correlates with IQ, and thus can explain why smart people (with high IQ) can act stupidly.
 He talks about good old-fashioned rationality defined as taking the appropriate action given one’s goals and beliefs (instrumental rationality), and holding beliefs that are commensurate with available evidence (epistemic rationality).
-According to his model, in order to make sound judgments and decisions we need not only sufficiently high IQ (because IQ still predicts to some degree the adaptivity of our judgments and decisions, especially in situations when we know that we should do our best), but also two other crucial qualities: The first quality is the propensity to overcome our natural cognitive laziness – when we can get away with it, we do not think and instead of slow and effortful thinking we rely on faster, more automatic, but unfortunately also less accurate cognitive mechanisms.
+According to his model, in order to make sound judgments and decisions we need not only sufficiently high IQ (because IQ still predicts to some degree the adaptivity of our judgments and decisions, especially in situations when we know that we should do our best), but also two other crucial qualities.
+The first quality is propensity to overcome our natural cognitive laziness – when we can get away with it, we do not think and instead of slow and effortful thinking we rely on faster, more automatic, but unfortunately also less accurate cognitive mechanisms.

 As Henry Ford put it: “Thinking is the hardest work there is, which is the probable reason why so few people engage in it.”